Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Methodology

 \subsection{Pixel Tracker Module}

 Pixel tracker can be considered as a tracker that maintains consistency in terms of the spatial position of the instances.
-Unlike CenterTrack \cite{zhou2020tracking} which exploits sparse objects' centre to track multi-objects, we propose to track each instance by dense pixel motion.
-In pixel tracker, as shown in Fig.~\ref{fig:method.pixel tracker}, the images of two adjacent frames are fed into the optical flow estimation network, such as RAFT \cite{teed2020raft}, to obtain the inter-frame motion information.
-Take the instance $i$ in frame $t-\delta$ as an example, we multiply the binary mask of instance $i$ and flow map to get the motion of each pixel of intance $i$.
+Unlike CenterTrack~\cite{zhou2020tracking} which exploits sparse objects' center to track multi-objects, we propose to track each instance by dense pixel motion.
+In pixel tracker (see Fig.~\ref{fig:method.pixel tracker}), the images of two adjacent frames are fed into the optical flow estimation network, such as RAFT~\cite{teed2020raft}, to obtain the inter-frame motion information.
+Take the instance $i$ in frame $t-\delta$ as an example, we multiply the binary mask of instance $i$ and flow map to get the motion of each pixel of instance $i$.
 Then, we add the coordinates of each pixel of the instance and the motion shift pixel by pixel to get the mask of each instance in the next frame.
-We can calculate the dice coefficient \cite{milletari2016v} values between the $m$ instances in frame $t-\delta$ and the $n$ instances in frame $t$ as the position similarity.
+We can calculate the dice coefficient~\cite{milletari2016v} values between the $m$ instances in the frame $t-\delta$ and the $n$ instances in the frame $t$ as the position similarity.
 The position similarity can be defined as follows:

-where the sums run over the $N$ pixels inside the predicted binary segmentation mask $p_i\in{P}$ of instance $i$ and the predicted binary mask $g_i\in{G}$ of instance $j$.
+where $p_i\in{P}$ means the predicted binary segmentation mask of instance $i$ and $g_i\in{G}$ means the predicted binary mask of instance $i$.
 Then we can form an $m*n$ IoU correlation matrix, where $m$ means the number of segmentation masks of the frame $t-\delta$, and $n$ means the number of masks of the frame $t$.